elegantandrogyne/HeroesTogether/README.md

 ###Controlling it!
 HeroesTogether uses two lines connected via 1N4148 diodes for separation:
-* 3 - power on/off,
+* 3 - power on (switch on) / power off (switch off).
+Connect on-off SPST switch here.
-* 5 - shutter release or movie start-stop.
+* 5 - shutter release or movie start-stop (connect momentary NO SPST here),
+* 7 - camera mode setting: video (switch on) / photo (switch off).
+Connect on-off SPST here too.

-Basically, you connect all your HeroesTogether units in parallel, and you connect two switches for shorting these lines to GND.
+Basically, you connect all your HeroesTogether units in parallel, and you connect the switches for shorting these lines to GND.
+You can also make a controller for synchronized timelapse etc.

 Have fun!